stibinator/DuAEF_Duik_Docs/src/docs/autorig.md

 ![](img\duik-screenshots\S-Rigging\S-Rigging-Constraints\one-layer-IK-effect.PNG)

-!!! note
-    This section still has to be written

 - The _Enable IK_ checkbox can be used to deactivate the *IK* and animate only using the *FK* control.

     !!! tip